runchise/batch.dart/README.md

 The simplest way to show us your support is by giving the project a star at [here](https://github.com/batch-dart/batch.dart).

 And I'm always looking for sponsors to support this project.
-I do need support to continue ongoing open source development.

 Sponsors can be individuals or corporations, and the amount is optional.